- Fix Excel Cannot Open The File Because the Extension Is Not Valid on Windows [5 Fixes]

 2. Restore Unsaved Excel File Using AutoRecover

 This method only works if you have turned on the AutoSave feature in Microsoft Excel.
+It can fix the not valid issue and recover your unsaved files.
 This feature is also helpful for recovering unsaved Word documents.

 Step 1.
 Open Office Excel and head into the "File" tab > click "Info".